alexandrecuer/emoncms-docker/web/README.md

 Portainer is a good choice for those who dont want to do things in command line.

-you will have 4 running containers on a network called emoncms_legacy, using a subnet in `172.22`:
+You will have 4 running containers on a network called emoncms_legacy, using a subnet in `172.22`:
 - web,
 - db,
 - mqtt,